aminrj/aminrj.github.io/_posts/2026-03-12-rag-document-poisoning.md

 ---

-## Implications for Your Production RAG
+## Implications for your production RAG

 Three concrete checks: